🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 If you don't confirm that conversion tracking is set up properly during your Google Ads audit, nearly all of your account data is useless.
 You may as well light your ad spend budget on fire.

-Unfortunately, I see conversion tracking that isn’t set up correctly more often than I see conversion tracking set up right.
+Unfortunately, I encounter incorrect conversion tracking setups far more often than ones that are properly configured.
 In fact, a study discovered that just 29% of Google Ads accounts have accurate conversion tracking.

 Because conversion tracking can be a rough road, here are some tips to help you with yours: